jasminetpm/ai-project-predicting-optimal-plant-growth-conditions/README.md

 - Removed rows with negative Light Intensity values.
 - Removed rows with negative EC values.
 - Removed extreme EC outliers using the IQR method.

+## g.
+Explanation of your choice of models for each machine learning task.

+## h.
+Evaluation of the models developed.
+Any metrics used in the evaluation should also be explained.

+Random Forest Temperature Prediction MAE (Train): 2.426203792777704e-05 Random Forest Temperature Prediction MAE (Test): 6.171798399206995e-05

+Gradient Boosting Temperature Prediction MAE (Train): 0.00890701037514177 Gradient Boosting Temperature Prediction MAE (Test): 0.009150800025774671

+The results indicate the performance of the models on both the training and test datasets.
+Let's break it down:

+Random Forest Results:
+Training MAE: 2.43e-05
+Test MAE: 6.17e-05

+Gradient Boosting Results:
+Training MAE: 0.00891
+Test MAE: 0.00915

+Analysis:

+Random Forest Model:

+Low Training MAE (2.43e-05): This value is extremely low, suggesting that the model is fitting the training data very well, with very small errors.
+Higher Test MAE (6.17e-05): While still small, the test MAE is slightly higher than the training MAE, indicating that the model might not generalize perfectly to unseen data.
+However, this is not a major concern because the test MAE is still very small, suggesting that the Random Forest model is still making accurate predictions on the test set.
+Interpretation: The Random Forest model is performing well, but there might be a slight overfitting to the training data.
+Overfitting is common when the model learns very specific patterns in the training data that do not generalize perfectly.
+However, the error is still very small and acceptable.

+Gradient Boosting Model:

+Training MAE (0.00891): This is slightly higher than the Random Forest model's training MAE, indicating that the Gradient Boosting model isn't fitting the training data as perfectly.
+Test MAE (0.00915): The difference between training and test MAE is very small, suggesting that Gradient Boosting is generalizing better than Random Forest.
+It is likely avoiding overfitting, as the error on both the training and test sets is very similar.
+Interpretation: The Gradient Boosting model has a slightly higher error on the training set, but its test error is almost the same, showing that it might be more stable and better at generalizing to new data.
+This is a positive sign of robustness and the model's ability to handle unseen data.

+Conclusion:
+Both models are performing well in terms of temperature prediction, with Random Forest being more accurate on the training set but showing a slight increase in test error.
+This could indicate some level of overfitting.
+Gradient Boosting, while slightly less accurate on the training set, has similar performance on both training and test sets, indicating better generalization.
+Since we are aiming for a balance between accuracy and generalization to predict the temperature conditions within the farm's closed environment, ensuring optimal plant growth, Gradient Boosting might be the better choice.
+However, if minimizing the training error is critical, then Random Forest might be preferred, as long as we can manage the slight overfitting.